By Liza Golden-Bhojwani – original excerpt from Instagram

 So much was right there in front of me, and I just let it go because I could not let go of my worst enemy, FOOD.
 I let my agent down, I let clients down, and most of all I let my self down.
 I went back to the commercial side of things, shooting catalogues and .com’s where you don’t have to be a complete rail to book jobs.

 I was pretty invisible in the fashion world.
 In 2014 I got a kick, a rev of my engine, I wanted to get in shape again, I was over giving up.
 I wanted in again, but in a much healthier way.
 And I did just that, I worked my ass off day in and day out in the gym with different trainers and classes.
 I was strict about my diet, but I wasn’t fully starving myself like I had two years ago, I was eating more but I still kept a diary of exactly what I ate everyday and I would tally up the calories at the end of the day.
-In 2012 I was having about 500 calories a day, whereas here in 2014 I was having about 800-1200 depending on my mood and hunger patterns.
+In 2012 I was having about 500 calories a day.
+Whereas here in 2014 I was having about 800-1200 depending on my mood and hunger patterns, along with taking all the right supplements to achieve my goals.
 I was the fittest I ever was in my entire career at this point, I had 6 pack abs, but still I wasn’t fit enough for the likes of VS or other brands.

 It was really a struggle, as I saw so many other girls just getting there so easily, eating whatever they wanted and barely working out while I was busting my ass.
 A really amazing opportunity came up with a casting for a pretty big swimsuit job, but sadly a major life obstacle came in the way, and that too was taken away from me.
 Again the pattern started, I was back at square one.
 I really just couldn’t understand it at this point.
 Bad luck?
 Or maybe I was just not cut out for this.
 Maybe I am not meant to be this person.
 Maybe I am not meant to be here.
 I was really in a bad state of mind, negative, depressed, overly emotional.
 I was miserable.